-Here are two CDs with his music:
+Here are two CDs with his compositions:

 He completed his Ph.D. dissertation in Musicology

-at Case Western Reserve University in Cleveland,
+at Case Western Reserve University.

 While collecting research for his dissertation,